 This is only an overview and is not intended to be a comprehensive and exhaustive list of requirements.
 Each jurisdiction in Canada interprets and adopts national regulations and codes according to its mandate and authority.
 For specific and up-to-date information pertaining to your area, it is important to consult the regulatory authority in your area for complete details.

-For a list of provincial regulatory authorities that have jurisdiction over the propane industry select one of the following contact sheets:
+For a list of provincial and federal regulatory authorities that have jurisdiction over the propane industry select one of the following contact sheets: